How to improve your credit score without a credit card in Canada?

 Building a healthy credit score without a credit card can be a challenge in Canada.
 One method of improving a low credit score or limited credit history is applying for a secured loan, such as a credit builder loan.
 These loans are purpose-built for those with low credit scores, as there are no credit score requirements to get such a loan.

-For instance, Refresh Financial offers a Credit Builder Loan designed to help individuals rebuild their credit.
+For instance, Borrowell offers a Credit Builder feature designed to help individuals rebuild their credit.
 Unlike traditional loans, the borrowed funds aren’t provided upfront.
 Instead, the loan amount is secured and repaid over time.
-Throughout the term, the borrower makes regular payments which include an interest charge – with Refresh Financial, this stands at a rate of 19.99%.
+Throughout the 36-month term, the borrower makes regular payments which include a program fee ($10-$50/month).
 These repayments are reported to the credit bureaus, thus gradually improving the borrower’s credit score.
-At the end of the loan term, the borrower receives the money paid towards the loan, excluding the interest.
+At the end of the loan term, the borrower receives the money paid towards the loan, excluding the fees.
 This approach fosters financial discipline, enables credit score enhancement, and sets the stage for more favourable lending conditions in the future.
+Credit Builder is available to people who live in Canada, excluding Quebec, Saskatchewan and New Brunswick.

 In Canada, more than 70% of credit card users pay their balance in full each month.
 But for some people, that may not always be easy.
 That is why getting a secured credit card is another highly effective strategy to improve your credit score in Canada without a traditional credit card.
 Unlike regular credit cards, secured credit cards require a cash deposit, which serves as your credit limit.
 This means if you deposit $500, you’ll have a credit limit of $500.
 The key advantage is that your credit utilization will always be guaranteed as long as you have the deposit.
 This helps reduce the risk for the card issuer and allows individuals with low or no credit score to get a credit card.